canjs/canjs/docs/can-guides/commitment/recipes/tinder-like-carousel/Tinder-Like-Carousel.md

 > Click the `JS Bin` button.
 The JS Bin will open in a new window.
 In that new window, under `File`, click `Clone`.

-<a class="jsbin-embed" href="http://jsbin.com/dutacah/embed?html,js,output">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?4.1.4"></script>
+<a class="jsbin-embed" href="http://jsbin.com/safago/2/embed?html,js,output">JS Bin on jsbin.com</a>

 This JS Bin:

-- Creates a basic CanJS template, you define a custom element in JavaScript and use the custom element in your page’s `HTML`.
+- Loads CanJS

-- Creates a custom `<tag-element>` in the `HTML` tab to use for this widget
+- Loads pepjs polyfill

 ### What you need to know